has5aan/scaffold/docs/container-architecture.md

 - Receives `knexInstance` through constructor
 - No hidden dependencies

-### Optional Dependencies

-If an action needs infrastructure like logger, it's passed through the container from `commonContainer`.
-The dependency can be optional (undefined if not needed), making it easy to test without infrastructure.

-See `src/example/example.container.js` for an example of how dependencies can be registered and managed in a domain container.

 ## Benefits

 - ✅ **Explicit dependencies** - All dependencies visible in constructor signatures
 - ✅ **Testable** - Easy to mock dependencies for unit testing
 - ✅ **Loosely coupled** - Business logic independent of infrastructure
 - ✅ **Refactorable** - Easy to change dependencies without breaking code
-- ✅ **Optional dependencies** - Infrastructure like logger can be optional

 ## Testing